crudecomputer/jrny/README.md

   <project-dir>
   ├── <project-dir>/revisions [created]
   └── <project-dir>/jrny.toml [created]
+  └── <project-dir>/jrny-env.toml [created]
+  └── <project-dir>/jrny-env.example.toml [created]

 ```

-The default `jrny.toml` file specifies how `jrny` will connect to the target database, for instance:
+The default `jrny.toml` file specifies the directory in which to
+locate revisions as well as the database schema & table in which
+to store details for applied revisions.

 ```
-[connection]
-strategy = { type = "env-url-string", var-name = "JRNY_DATABASE_URL" }
+# jrny.toml

+[revisions]
+directory = "revisions"

 [table]
 schema = "public"
 name = "jrny_revision"
 ```

+Additionally, `jrny-env.toml` and `jrny-env.example.toml` files will be created.
+The `jrny-env.toml` environment file is optional but is used to store
+environment-specific information, including the database connection string.

 This means that `jrny` will look for a connection string in the `JRNY_DATABASE_URL` environment variable
 and store revision history in the `public.jrny_revision` table.

-The variable name can be changed any time
+The revision directory can be renamed any time, provided that the SQL
-but, once revisions are applied and tracked, the schema and table name should not be changed, as `jrny`
+files themselves do not changed,
+but the schena & table cannot be changed once any revisions have been applied.
+Otherwise, `jrny` will see an empty state table and attempt to
-would then attempt to apply all revisions from the beginning.
+apply all revisions again.

-The config file can be freely renamed if desired; however, this requires passing the filepath in via `-c` to all commands.
+Both the config and environment files can be freely renamed,
+but changing their names (or running `jrny` outside of the
+project directory) will require passing in their paths via
+`-c [or --config]` and `-e [or --environment]` respectively.

 ### Plan the journey